ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 71, with temperatures rising to around 73 overnight.
+Low around 71, with temperatures rising to around 75 overnight.
 South
-         southeast wind around 6 mph.
+         wind around 3 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely between 7am and 9am, then a chance
+         <h3>Monday</h3>A chance of showers and thunderstorms before noon, then showers and thunderstorms likely between noon and 1pm, then showers
-         of showers and thunderstorms between 9am and noon, then showers and thunderstorms between noon and 3pm, then showers and thunderstorms likely.
+         and thunderstorms likely.
 Partly sunny, with a high near 83.
-South southwest wind 7 to 10 mph, with gusts as high as 18 mph.
+South southwest wind 6 to 10 mph, with gusts as high as 18 mph.
          Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms likely.
+         <h3>Monday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 72.
-South
-         southwest wind around 8 mph.
-Chance of precipitation is 50%.<br></div>
+South southwest wind around 8 mph.
+Chance of precipitation
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A slight chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 10am and 11am,
+         <h3>Tuesday</h3>A slight chance of showers and thunderstorms before 4pm.
-         then a slight chance of showers and thunderstorms between 11am and 4pm.
 Mostly sunny, with a high near 89.
-Southwest wind around 10 mph, with gusts as high as 18 mph.
+Southwest wind around 10 mph,
+         with gusts as high as 18 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">